hrishikeshrt/devanagari-transliteration-latex/devanagari-transliteration/README.md

 Additional structure can be added to the LaTeX setup, such as,

-* Separation of ontent into multiple files
+* Separation of content into multiple files

 ```latex
 \input{sections/section_devanagari.tex}